-Peter Boody is news editor of The Sag Harbor Express.
+Peter Boody is a freelance writer for The Sag Harbor Express.
 Previously he was the editor of the Southampton Press for many years and also edited several other papers, including the Shelter Island Reporter and the East Hampton Press, of which he was founding editor.
 He was a regular correspondent for the New York Times Long Island section and wrote the novel “Thomas Jefferson, Rachel & Me.”